 Although outnumbering the Russian’s in Poland, Napoleon could only muster about 35,000 troops at Heilsberg, including 8,000 cavalry.

 Despite sporadic outbreaks of fighting, all remained quite during the period after the bloody battle of Eylau, with only the siege of Danzig fixing Napoleon’s attention in the Polish theatre.
 On 1st April 1807 he moved his headquarters to the town of Frinkenstein.
 The weather now improved and by 11th May reports began to come in from French outposts that the Russian’s were on the move, perhaps with the intention of raising the siege of Danzig.
 However, on 27th May Marshal Francois Lefebvre, in charge of the siege, had forced the Russian Marshal, Kalkreuth to surrender the city, thus securing the rear areas of the French army against any operations from the sea.

 On 5th June Benningsen took the offensive.
 The Prussians under General Lestocq advanced prematurely to attack the French I Corps of Bernadotte.
-The plan was badly executed and the Prussians were driven back to Mehlsack, while a Russian division under General Kamenski1 on Lestocq’s left flank was stalled at Lomitten.
+The plan was badly executed and the Prussians were driven back to Mehlsack, while a Russian division under General Kamenski Not to be confused with Marshal Kamenski, who had been killed. on Lestocq’s left flank was stalled at Lomitten.
 The forces under Bennigsen did manage to drive back Ney’s II Corps causing some losses, but the red headed French Marshal managed to consolidate and halt the Russian’s at Queetz.